Silvac34/myc/ReadMe.md

 git remote add prod git@heroku.com:shareat123-prod.git grunt ProdDim
 ```
-The grunt command build the app with the production configuration, push it to the production
+The grunt command build the app of the current branch with the production configuration, push it to the production
 environment and reinitialise the config.js file for the DevDim environment.
 These
 actions are defined in the Gruntfile.js